adaltas/node-nikita/packages/core/src/session.coffee.md

         args = [].slice.call(arguments)
         arg = args.shift()
-        if not arg? or typeof arg isnt 'object'
-          # state.current_level.error = Error "Invalid Argument: first argument must be an array or an object to iterate, got #{JSON.stringify arg}"
+        if not arg? or typeof arg isnt 'object' state.current_level.error = Error "Invalid Argument: first argument must be an array or an object to iterate, got #{JSON.stringify arg}" jump_to_error()
-          # jump_to_error()
-          jump_to_error Error "Invalid Argument: first argument must be an array or an object to iterate, got #{JSON.stringify arg}" return proxy
+          return proxy
         options = normalize_options args, 'call'
         for opts in options